Medication Check

 Pharmacogenomics looks at how your body responds to certain medication types, and can help you get better treatment.

-Bupa is committed to ensuring that as a customer your privacy is protected and that you can trust us with your most sensitive personal data.
-Please see our Privacy Notice for more information about how we collect, use and protect your data.
+Your data will be processed and stored securely by Bupa and its partners in the UK and the United States in order to provide the service to you.
+We also ensure you can trust us with your most sensitive personal data.
+Please read our Privacy Notice for more information about how we collect, use and protect your data.

 DNA health tests for your employees